 RIDING IN THE BACK SEAT of a police cruiser is a good experience for anyone who wants to be a writer.
 It should help understand how a perp feels when being hauled away.
 But watching others is good enough for me.
-I’ve had my share of such character-building experience.
+I’ve had my share of character-building experience.
 Like the futility of running from the sheriff, and getting pine needles stuck in my teeth.

 And my hair.

 My bum shoulder was still aching from where I’d banged it into that tree, back on the hillside.
 So, I tossed out something to get a conversation going.

 The sheriff glanced at her rearview mirror.
 “Think so, do you?”

 “If you hadn’t sat down at my table tonight, I’d be in my room right now, minding my own business.
 I might be working a crossword puzzle, or I might even have gone to sleep.”